MiaoDX/book_notes/ros_books/ROS.md

 rviz to check them, by including the laser_scan topic and verifying the rotation of the obtained data.

 The transformation is rather confusing.

+* 3.6.4 NAVIGATION

+holomic_robot, the definition and the examples.

+* 4.2 Multiple Machines Communication

+The multi computers communication can be useful.

+##

+...
+SKIPPED A LOT

+## A Distributed Calibration Algorithm for Color and Range Camera Networks

+`P. Furgale, J. Rehder, R. Siegwart, Unified temporal and spatial calibration for multi-sensor (IROS), 2013` ETH always have the attractive work -.-.